Max R. P. Grossmann

 Job Market Paper · Working paper · Replication package

 When is autonomy granted to a decision-maker based on their knowledge, and if no autonomy is granted, what form will the intervention take?
 A parsimonious theory shows how policymakers can exploit decision-maker mistakes and use them as a justification for intervention.
 In two experiments, policymakers (“Choice Architects”) can intervene in a choice faced by a decision-maker.
 We vary the amount of knowledge decision-makers possess about the choice.
 Full decision-maker knowledge causes more than a 60\% reduction in intervention rates.
 Beliefs have a small, robust correlation with interventions on the intensive margin.
-Choice Architects disproportionately prefer to have decision-makers make informed decisions, even when they could exploit their ignorance, but interveners are less likely to provide information.
+Choice Architects disproportionately prefer to have decision-makers make informed decisions.
+Interveners are less likely to provide information.
 As theory predicts, the same applies to Choice Architects who believe that decision-maker mistakes align with their own preference.
 When Choice Architects are informed about the decision-maker’s preference, this information is used to determine the imposed option.
 However, Choice Architects employ their own preference to a similar extent.
 A riskless option is causally more likely to be imposed, being correlated with but conceptually distinct from Choice Architects' own preference.
 This is a qualification to what has been termed “projective paternalism.”

 Paternalism and Deliberation: An Experiment on Making Formal Rules